Student selection criteria for degree programmes in 2018

 - an upper secondary school qualification completed outside Finland that provides eligibility to apply for corresponding higher education in the country in question.
 Generally speaking the graduation certificate awarded after completion of 12 years of upper secondary school.

 To demonstrate eligibility, applicants applying with an upper secondary completed outside Finland, IB, RP or EB qualifications must submit copies of their final degree certificates by 7th February 2018.
+A provisional certificate issued by the educational institution on the graduation of the applicant will be accepted as a certificate that demonstrates the applicant's eligibility to apply if the applicant's official diploma cannot be delivered in advance within the stated deadline due to an action taken by the authorities or any equivalent reason.

 Read more about required certificates.

-To complete the admission process, admitted students submit their original educational degree certificates for checking on the first day of studies in August 2018.
+To complete the admission process, admitted students submit their original educational certificates for checking on the first day of studies in August 2018.
 Admission will be withdrawn if the student has given false information in his/her application or fails to submit the original certificates within 14 days of the beginning day of the studies.

 Note that a university degree or UAS degree alone does not give eligibility to apply for the bachelor's degree programmes.
 Applicants who have already completed a University/UAS degree, must enter the information about their upper secondary school leaving certificate in the application form when applying to the bachelor's degree programmes.